 FREEZE for up to 6 months.
 Reheat in the microwave or stove top.

 - Teriyaki Chicken

 - Copycat Panda Express Orange Chicken

 Homemade Fried Rice Recipe

-- 3 tbsp sesame oil
+- 3 tablespoons sesame oil

-- 1/2 cup frozen peas thawed
+- 1 cup frozen peas and carrots thawed

-- 2 tsp minced garlic
+- 2 teaspoons minced garlic